Asian Studies

 An honors project in Asian studies is a significant scholarly undertaking.
 It is at once an opportunity and a responsibility.
 It allows students to conduct intensive research in an area of their choosing, work closely with several faculty advisors, and contribute their voice to an ongoing scholarly dialogue.
 It takes students into the library and sometimes beyond campus in search for materials and ideas that students make their own.
 It is, in many ways, what faculty members do in their own scholarly work.

 Students interested in pursuing an honors project in Asian studies are highly encouraged to consult with their advisors early in the spring semester of their junior year.
-Honors projects require two semesters of work and both semesters may count towards major requirements.
+Honors projects require two semesters of work and both semesters may count toward major requirements.

 Information for Incoming Students

-Students considering an Asian Studies major should be advised that majors are required to take two years of an East Asian language (Chinese or Japanese) or the equivalent of one intensive year of a South Asian language (for example, Hindi, which is not offered at Bowdoin but can be accomplished through study abroad programs).
+Students considering an Asian studies major should be advised that majors are required to take two years of an East Asian language (Chinese or Japanese) or the equivalent of one intensive year of Korean or a South Asian language (for example, Hindi, which is not offered at Bowdoin but can be accomplished through study abroad programs).
 Introductory Chinese and Japanese classes can only be taken in the fall semester and continue sequentially in the spring.
-Taking Japanese or Chinese language in their first semester will help students prepare for an Asian Studies major and make it easier to study abroad in Asia if they wish.
+Taking Japanese or Chinese language in their first semester will help students prepare for an Asian studies major and make it easier to study abroad in Asia if they wish.

 Students who have studied Japanese/Chinese in high school should have received a placement recommendation based on their performance on the placement test this summer and their language consultation.
 Any student who was unable to take the placement exam should consult with a faculty member in Japanese/Chinese as soon as possible.